Human Consciousness Project: AWARE-study

 The first results from the AWARE-study were published in the medical journal Resuscitation in 2014, and attracted the attention of the media.
 The study was led by Parnia together with Peter Fenwick, Stephen Holgate and Robert Peveler.
 The article was a multi-author text.
 The authors reported that 101 out of 140 patients completed stage 2 interviews.
 They found that 9 out of 101 cardiac arrest survivors had experiences that could be classified as near-death experiences.
 46% could retrieve memories from their cardiac arrest, and the memories could be subdivided into the following categories: fear; animals/plants; bright light; violence/persecution; deja-vu; family; recalling events post-CA. Of these, 2% fulfilled the criteria of the Greyson NDE scale and reported an out-of-body experience with awareness of the resuscitation situation.
 Of these, 1 person described details related to technical resuscitation equipment.
 None of the patients reported seeing the test design with upward facing images.

 AWARE II

-A follow-up study, the AWARE II, is currently being conducted, and results have started to appear.
+A follow-up study called AWAreness during REsuscitation - II, not officially connected to the original project at Southampton, was published in 2023 in the journal Resuscitation.